Jro82886/always-bent/PRIVACY_STATEMENT.md

 - **NOT permanent** - Delete your history anytime

 ## 🤝 **The ABFI Agreement:**

+**EVERYONE IS EQUAL - NO EXCEPTIONS**

+- All members pay the same
+- All members follow the same rules
+- Share to see, don't share and you don't see
+- No special access, no backdoors, no exceptions

 When you enable tracking, you're saying:
 > "I want to help my fellow captains find fish, and I want their help finding fish too."